Zamiell/jud6s/README.md

 * Chest #39 - This is a room with 2 Mega Maws.
 Even with the champion version, there is enough time to react to the patterns.
 * Mama Gurdy - In Afterbirth, you have more time to dodge the spikes before the hitbox appears.
 * Daddy Long Legs - In Afterbirth, the multiple stomp attack no longer damages you before the animation begins.
+* The Forsaken - Before doing the Brimstone attack, he moves to the center of the room, giving you enough time to dodge.